Modeling Earth-Scale Human-Like Societies with One Billion Agents: Results

-Trustee behavior revealed structured patterns of reciprocity that varied with the amount received (simulated by Gemini 2.0 Flash).
-As shown in Fig.~\ref{fig:trust}d, average return amounts increased approximately linearly with trustor send amounts, while return ratios fluctuated across transfer levels.
+Trustee behavior revealed structured patterns of reciprocity that varied with the amount received (simulated by \texttt{gemini-2.0-flash-001}).
+As shown in Supplementary Figure~\ref{fig:supp_trust}a, average return amounts increased approximately linearly with trustor send amounts, while return ratios fluctuated across transfer levels.
 Trustors achieved positive net profits across most transfer levels, indicating that trust was generally rewarded.
-This emergent pattern suggests that LLM agents simulate reciprocal norms that support mutually beneficial exchange—hallmarks of prosocial behavior in human societies.
-Further stratification at a fixed transfer level (Fig.~\ref{fig:trust}e) revealed that reciprocity also varied with social class, residence, and education level, suggesting that social advantage may be associated with stronger tendencies toward reciprocal behavior.
+This emergent pattern suggests that LLM agents simulate reciprocal norms that support mutually beneficial exchange, hallmarks of prosocial behavior in human societies.
+Further stratification at a fixed transfer level (Figure~\ref{fig:fig2_trust}e) revealed that reciprocity also varied with residence and education level, suggesting that social advantage may be associated with stronger tendencies toward reciprocal behavior.

-We next investigated scaling laws in LLM-powered social simulations by varying the number of agents in the trust game.
-As shown in Fig.~\ref{fig:trust}f, the gap in send amounts between young (16–34) and older (55+) trustors becomes more pronounced as population size increases, with confidence intervals narrowing accordingly.
-This effect was consistent across 8 trials per population size (Fig.~\ref{fig:trust}g), indicating that trust behavior stabilizes and amplifies with scale.
-These results suggest that large-scale simulations can reveal latent social patterns that remain obscured in smaller populations.
+We next investigated scaling laws in LLM-powered social simulations by varying the number of agents participating in the Trust Game, simulated by \texttt{gemini-2.0-flash-001}.
+As shown in Figure~\ref{fig:fig2_trust}f, the gap in sending amounts between younger (16–34) and older (55+) trustors becomes increasingly pronounced as population size grows, with confidence intervals narrowing accordingly.
+This indicates that larger populations reduce stochastic fluctuations in individual decision-making and amplify systematic demographic effects.
+The stability of this effect was further validated across seven independent trials for each population size (Figure~\ref{fig:fig2_trust}g), where trustor behaviors converged toward stable equilibria and age-related differences remained consistent.
+These results highlight that large-scale simulations not only reproduce known behavioral regularities but also uncover latent social patterns that are difficult to detect in smaller populations, providing a powerful lens for examining how demographic factors and social norms interact under conditions of scale.